AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

     ![Data uploaded](assets/ingestion-crm-uploadFile.png)

-At this point, if you look at your batch in the Platform UI, you will see that it is still in a loading status:
+At this point, if you look at your batch in the Platform UI, you will see that it is in a "[!UICONTROL Loading]" status:
 ![Batch loading](assets/ingestion-crm-loading.png)

 Because the Batch API is often used to upload multiple files, you need need to tell Platform when a batch is complete, which we will do in the next step.